 Some other companies out there use cheap square stickers that they put on their cards.
 We don’t do that, we only print directly to high quality card stock.
-We only use or order waterproof stickers for our packaging and labels, not our proxies.
+We only use or order vinyl stickers for our packaging and labels, not our proxies.

 Does that mean you should try to pass them off as original?
 Of course not.
 But we engineer our proxies so that when you are playing FNM or kitchen table magic, people won’t notice.